An Advertising Campaign to Combat AIDS Spread?

 As most people know by now, we also face another serious problem not only in the nation but right here in our own communities.
 That problem is AIDS (Acquired Immune Deficiency Syndrome), a serious concern because it is a disease killing many people.
 Fifty-seven cases have been diagnosed in Utah.

 Some believe that AIDS may become a nationwide epidemic by 1991.
 Within the next four years it is estimated that 270,000 individuals in the United States will have the disease.
 At the present rate of mortality of AIDS victims, approximately 179,000 will have died of the disease by 1991.

-The fear of the deadly AIDS disease is evoking some interesting behavior from many people concerned.
-On a recent Phil Donahue Show, the topic of discussion was AIDS.
-Students at Dartmouth College, it was noted, now receive instruction in their registration packet on how to have “safe sex” during their college days.
-Along with the instructions, various devices are provided by the Dartmouth College Health Center to assist students in having “safe sex” while attending college.
+The fear of the deadly AIDS disease is evoking some interesting behavior from many people.
+AIDS was the topic of discussion on a recent Phil Donahue Show.
+Students at Dartmouth College, it was noted, now receive instruction in their registration packets on how to have “safe sex” at college.
+The Dartmouth College Health Center also provides various devices and instructions to assist students in having “safe sex” while attending college.
 The rationale?
-An estimated 70-80 percent of college students nationwide are or have been sexually active.
+An estimated 70-80 percent of college students nationwide are sexually active.